Cameron promises pension protection to woo elderly voters

 The existing triple-lock system was agreed in 2010 with the Liberal Democrat Party, the junior partner in Britain's coalition government, and is also supported by the Labour party, but neither have yet pledged to continue it after 2015.

-In 2012/13, total spending on the state pension and pensioner benefits was seen at 110 billion pounds, or 7.1 percent of the country's gross domestic product, official projections showed.
+In 2012/13, total spending on the state pension and pensioner benefits was seen at 110 billion pounds ($180.85 billion), or 7.1 percent of the country's gross domestic product, official projections showed.

 To win the next election, Cameron needs to wipe out the 7 percentage point opinion poll lead of the centre-left opposition Labour party.